pbatard/Mosby/README.md

-   Whereas, in itself, this will not prevent **existing** Secure Boot signed bootloaders from validating (as long as they haven't been revoked through other means) it will however prevent any **newer** UEFI bootloader from doing so which basically means that, if your OS or OS installater was produced after those DB certificates expire, and you don't have the additional 2023 DB certificates installed (see below), then, come the second half of 2026, you will not be able to boot or even install a Secure Boot compatible OS in a Secure Boot enabled environment!
+   Whereas, in itself, this will not prevent **existing** Secure Boot signed bootloaders from validating (as long as they haven't been revoked through other means) it will however prevent any **newer** UEFI bootloader from doing so which basically means that, if your OS or OS installer was produced after those DB certificates expire, and you don't have the additional 2023 DB certificates installed (see below), then, come the second half of 2026, you will not be able to boot or even install a Secure Boot compatible OS in a Secure Boot enabled environment!
    This application can remedy that.
-2. In 2023, because of the expiration of the certificates listed above, Microsoft introduced one new *KEK* and two new *DB* certificates, that are therefore not be commonly found in your system manufacturer's default key (especially if your system has not received any firmware update since 2024) and that (because a *KEK* can **only** be installed through [updates that are signed by the platform manufacturer](https://uefi.org/specs/UEFI/2.9_A/32_Secure_Boot_and_Driver_Signing.html#enrolling-key-exchange-keys)) cannot be fully updated from the OS itself, even if the OS is Secure Boot compatible or comes from Micosoft.
+2. In 2023, because of the expiration of the certificates listed above, Microsoft introduced one new *KEK* and two new *DB* certificates, that are therefore not commonly found in your system manufacturer's default key (especially if your system has not received any firmware update since 2024) and that (because a *KEK* can **only** be installed through [updates that are signed by the platform manufacturer](https://uefi.org/specs/UEFI/2.9_A/32_Secure_Boot_and_Driver_Signing.html#enrolling-key-exchange-keys)) can be problematic to update from the OS itself, even if the OS is Secure Boot compatible or comes from Microsoft.
    This application can remedy that.
 3. As of the second half of 2024, and due to [many](https://arstechnica.com/information-technology/2023/03/unkillable-uefi-malware-bypassing-secure-boot-enabled-by-unpatchable-windows-flaw/),